okfn/opendataeditor/portal/content/docs/documentation/working-with-tables.md

 ## Opening Table

 If you have a tabular data file, for example, `table.csv` then you can open the file by clicking table name in `File Explorer` on the left side of the editor.
-It supports other formats also, such as `csv`, `xls`, `json`, `parquet` etc.
+It supports tables in other formats also, such as `csv`, `xls`, `json`, `parquet`, `html` etc.

 ![ADD TABLE](./assets/working-with-tables/table.png)